datacarpentry/image-processing/episodes/03-skimage-images.md

 ~~~
 {: .language-python}

-First, we sample a single pixel's color at a particular location of the
+First, we sample a single pixel's colour at a particular location of the
 image, saving it in a variable named `color`,
-which creates a 1 × 1 × 3 NumPy array with the blue, green, and red color values
+which creates a 1 × 1 × 3 NumPy array with the blue, green, and red colour values
 for the pixel located at *(y = 330, x = 90)*.
 Then, with the `img[60:151, 135:481] = color` command,
 we modify the image in the specified area.